ise-uiuc/xft/README.md

-# XFT: Unlocking the Power of Code Instruction Tuning by Simply Merging Upcycled Mixture-of-Experts
+# ${\mathcal X}$FT: Unlocking the Power of Code Instruction Tuning by Simply Merging Upcycled Mixture-of-Experts

 > [!IMPORTANT]
 > We are constantly working on improving the documentation and adding more implementation details.
 Plese stay tuned!

 We build XFT based on the implementation of Magicoder.
 Please follow the original instruction of Magicoder (https://github.com/ise-uiuc/magicoder) to install your environment.
-To obtain XFT_ds, you need to run the code step by step as follows:
+To obtain XFT_DS, you need to run the code step by step as follows:

 Step 1: Upcycle an MoE model from DeepSeek-Coder-1.3B Base.
 ```bash